 FOR IMMEDIATE RELEASE Sept.
 17, 2012

-The United States Marshals Service and the Cabell County Sheriff’s Office conducted the investigation.
-Assistant United States Attorney Lisa Johnston handled the prosecution.
+The Department of Agriculture Office of Inspector General, the Huntington Police Department, the West Virginia State Police, the Federal Bureau of Investigation, and the Department of Homeland Security conducted the investigation.
+Assistant United States Attorney Erik S. Goes handled the prosecution.
 The sentence was imposed by United States District Judge Robert C. Chambers.

 # # #